AliBahaari/URL-Status/README.md

-# Url Status
+# URL Status

-**Url Status** is a ***Python*** script in order to retrieve all links from a website to check their status.
+**URL Status** is a ***Python*** script in order to retrieve all links from a website to check their status.
 After checking, It saves the links having 200 or 404 status code and in a file which user choose its name.

 It is used in some ***Seo Checker*** sites to check there is no 404 error in website links.